 Clicking on a subject heading below will take you into the University Library's online catalog.

-The Polk, Campbell, Brown, and Ewell families were all prominent in Tennessee in the 19th century.
 The Polk family was originally from North Carolina.
-Colonel William Polk (9 July 1758 14-January 1834) of Raleigh, N.C., owned over 100,000 acres of land in Tennessee.
+Colonel William Polk (9 July 1758 14-January 1834) of Raleigh, N.C., owned extensive acres of land in North Carolina, as well as over 100,000 acres of land in Tennessee.
 He had several children by his second wife, Sarah Hawkins Polk (fl.
 1801-1806), including sons Lucius Junius Polk (1802-1870) and Leonidas Polk (1806-1864).
 Lucius Junius Polk, residing in Maury County, Tenn., acted as his father's agent in that state, managing his land and supervising his plantations.
-Around 1829, he married Mary Eastin Polk (fl.
-1840-1860), and they had several children, including Sarah Rachel, Eliza, George Washington, and Susan ("Susie") Rebecca (b.
+Around 1829, he married Mary Eastin Polk (active 1840-1860), and they had several children, including Sarah Rachel, Eliza, George Washington, and Susan ("Susie") Rebecca (b.
 1847).

 Richard Stoddert Ewell (8 February 1817-25 January 1872) was born in the Georgetown section of Washington, D.C., the son of Dr. Thomas and Elizabeth Stoddert Ewell.
 He was the cousin of Lizinka Campbell Brown.
 His brother was Benjamin Stoddert Ewell (10 June 1810-19 June 1894), professor and president of the College of William and Mary in Virginia.
 Richard Stoddert Ewell graduated from West Point in 1840 and served in the Mexican War.
 Upon the secession of Virginia from the Union in 1861, he resigned his commission in the U.S. Army and joined the Confederate Army as a brigadier general.
 He commanded a division under Stonewall Jackson in the 2nd Corps of the Army of Northern Virginia.
 In August 1862, he lost his leg at Groveton.
 He returned to command the 2nd Corps on the death of Jackson in May 1863.
 He was relieved of command in May 1864 due to injury and was appointed to command the defense of Richmond.
 After the evacuation of the Confederate capital, he fought again with the Army of Northern Virginia until his capture at the Battle of Saylor's Creek in April 1865.
 He was held as a prisoner of war at Fort Warren in Massachusetts until July 1865.
 In 1863, he had married his cousin and close friend, Lizinka Campbell Brown.
 After his release, they returned to her Spring Hill plantation in Maury County, Tenn., where they established a successful farm, along with plantations in Bolivar County, Mississippi.